beetbox/beets/docs/reference/cli.rst

 * ``-c FILE``: read a specified YAML :doc:`configuration file <config>`.
 This configuration works as an overlay: rather than replacing your normal configuration options entirely, the two are merged.
-Any individual options set in this config file will override your base configuration.
+Any individual options set in this config file will override the corresponding settings in your base configuration.

 Beets also uses the ``BEETSDIR`` environment variable to look for configuration and data.